tholden/tholden.github.io/index.md

 ## Current Working Papers

+## Replaced Papers
+The papers below have been replaced by newer papers taking different approaches to the same topic.
+There may still be something of interest in them.

 ## Other Papers
 The papers below are either extremely rough, or are dormant (for now).
 There may still be something of interest in them.